kefaslungu/resourceMonitor/readme.md

 * CPU usage is given for logical processors, not physical cores.
 This is noticeable for processors which uses Hyper-Threading where number of CPU's is twice the number of CPU cores.
 * If there is heavy disk activity such as copying large files, there might be delays when obtaining disk usage information.
-* Support for Windows XP from this add-on will end on December 31, 2017.
-Support for Windows Server 2003 and Windows Vista will end on June 30, 2018.
+* Support for Windows XP from this add-on ended on December 31, 2017.
+Support for Windows Server 2003, Vista and Server 2008 will end on June 30, 2018.

+## Version 18.04

+Version 18.04.x is the last release to support Windows releases earlier than 7 SP1.

+* Last release to support Windows Server 2003, Vista and Server 2008.
+* Better detection of Windows 10 releases and distinguishing between public and Insider Preview builds.

 ## Version 17.12